Baháʼí Faith: Demographics

 From the Bahá'í Faith's origins in the 19th century until the 1950s, the vast majority of Baháʼís were found in Iran; converts from outside Iran were mostly found in India and the Western world.
-From having roughly 200,000 Baháʼís in 1950, the religion grew to have over 4 million by the late 1980s, with a wide international distribution.
+From roughly 200,000 adherents in 1950, the religion grew to over 4 million by the late 1980s, with a wide international distribution.
 As of 2008, there were about 110,000 followers in Iran.
 Most of the growth in the late 20th century was seeded out of North America by means of the planned migration of individuals.
 Yet, rather than being a cultural spread from either Iran or North America, in 2001, sociologist David B. Barrett wrote that the Baháʼí Faith is, "A world religion with no racial or national focus".

 However, the growth has not been even.
 From the late 1920s to the late 1980s, the religion was banned and its adherents were harassed in the Soviet-led Eastern Bloc, and then again from the 1970s into the 1990s across some countries in sub-Saharan Africa.
 The most intense opposition has been in Iran and neighboring Shia-majority countries, considered an attempted genocide by some scholars, watchdog agencies and human rights organizations.
 Meanwhile, in other times and places, the religion has experienced surges in growth.
 Before it was banned in certain countries, the religion "hugely increased" in sub-Saharan Africa.
 In 1989 the Universal House of Justice named Bolivia, Bangladesh, Haiti, India, Liberia, Peru, the Philippines, and Taiwan as countries where the growth of the religion had been notable in the previous decades.
 Bahá'í sources claimed "more than five million" Bahá'ís in 1991–92.
 However, since around 2001 the Universal House of Justice has prioritized statistics of the community by their levels of activity rather than simply their population of avowed adherents or numbers of local assemblies.